ChrisWhealy/node_handshake/README.md

 If a port number is not supplied, the default is `8333`.

-If a timeout is not supplied, the default network request timeout is 5 seconds.
+If a timeout is not supplied, the default network request timeout is 5000 milliseconds.

 ## Possible Output